biolprogramming/prog-syllabus/README.md

 ## Course Credo

 This course **is** going to challenge _and_ frustrate you.
+A lot.
 I promise.
-You are learning a new language - that's a hard thing to do.
+You are learning a new language really quickly - that's a hard thing to do.
 Along with the hard parts of learning a new language, in this case, comes having to learn a number of new tools that you have not (likely) been exposed to.
 That's also really hard.
-But, if you work through the hard parts, and work together to understand what's going on, you will end up learning much, much more in a shorter period of time than you expected.
+You're also goingt to have to actually **think** on top of all that.
+But, if you think, and work, and collaborate with your classmates to understand what's going on, you **will** end up learning much, much more in a shorter period of time than you expected.

+## Prerequisites

+An interest in programming and a willingness to learn.

 ## Textbook